CNA-Tech/Apps-on-PKS/prometheus/README.md

-# prometheus_on_PKS
-Instructions to get Prometheus deployed on Kubernetes Cluster operated by PKS
+# Installing Prometheus in a Kubernetes Cluster created by PKS with NSX-T Using Helm
+This topic describes how to install [Prometheus](https://prometheus.io/) in a Kubernetes cluster created by PKS with NSX-T using Helm.

-## Assumptions:
+## Prerequisites:
+Berfore performing the procedure in this topic, you must have installed and configured the following:

 * PKS v1.2+
 * NSX-T v2.3+
-* A PKS cluster with at least 1 master and 1 worker nodes
+* A Kubernetes cluster created with PKS with at least 1 master and 1 worker nodes
-* Ensure you have a storage class created by the name 'default', this storage class will be used by the Persistent Volume claims needed for stateful sets.
+* Ensure you have a storage class created with the name 'default', this storage class will be used by the Persistent Volume claims needed for stateful sets.

-* To add a storage class, copy the following into a file and name it pks-storageclass.yaml
+To add the necessary storage class, create a file named `pks-storageclass.yaml` by adding the following section:
 ```yaml
 kind: StorageClass
 apiVersion: storage.k8s.io/v1